Here are 9 of the most important electrical inventions ever

-Transistors are basically electronic switches that allow current to be turned on and off on demand.
-They are are a crucial component of many modern electronics today.
+Transistors are electronic switches that turn current on and off on demand.
+They are a crucial component of many modern electronics today.

-"Transistors changed the face of technology across the entire planet – without them, we’d have no computers, no smartphones, and only very basic communications (just to name a few).
-We certainly wouldn’t have any power distribution systems!" - rubberbox.com.
+"Transistors changed the face of technology across the planet – without them, we’d have no computers, no smartphones, and only very basic communications (just to name a few).
+We certainly wouldn’t have any power distribution systems!" explains rubberbox.com.

 6. Global Positioning Systems were revolutionary

-Starting out as a top-secret military project starting in the 1960s, GPS has changed the way we navigate around the planet forever.
+Starting as a top-secret military project in the 1960s, GPS has changed how we navigate the planet forever.

 By 1995, the system became fully operational thanks primarily to three men behind the project: Roger L. Easton, Ivan A. Getting, and Bradford Parkinson.

-Today GPS is a common feature of modern car dashboards and smartphones.
-So much so, that many people around the world have long since ditched their trusted paper-maps of yesteryear.
+Today GPS is a common feature of modern car dashboards and smartphones, so much so that many people worldwide have long since ditched their trusted paper maps of yesteryear.

 7. Digital cameras are another important invention

-The concept of "filmless cameras" is actually nothing new with early developments being made in the 1960s.
-But by 1975 one of the first electronic "digital" cameras was developed by Eastman Kodak’s Steven Sasson.
+The concept of "filmless cameras" is nothing new, with early developments being made in the 1960s.
+But by 1975, one of the first electronic "digital" cameras was developed by Eastman Kodak’s Steven Sasson.

-Originally intended for scientific and later military purposes it wasn’t until the mid to late 90s that digital cameras became common among consumers.
+Initially intended for scientific and later military purposes, it wasn’t until the mid to late 90s that digital cameras became common among consumers.

-Today most new cameras are digital and pretty much every single smartphone has at least one as standard.
+Today most new cameras are digital, and almost every smartphone has at least one as standard.

 8. Electric Cars were groundbreaking

-Electric cars, you might be surprised to hear, actually have a fairly long history.
-Some of the earliest models were developed in the late 1880s, but they were soon foreshadowed by the development of internal combustion-engined alternatives.
+You might be surprised to hear that electric cars have a reasonably long history.
+Some of the earliest models were developed in the late 1880s, but the development of internal combustion-engined alternatives soon foreshadowed them.

-There was a brief revival of interest in them in the 1970s and 1980s but the last decade or so has become the de facto age of the electric car.
-Advances in battery technology and energy management systems are making EVs ever more efficient and appealing to the mass-market.
+There was a brief revival of interest in them in the 1970s and 1980s, but the last decade or so has become the de facto age of the electric car.
+Advances in battery technology and energy management systems make EVs ever more efficient and appealing to the mass market.

 9. The electric motor changed many industries forever

-Inextricably linked to the previous entry, electrical motors are another of the most important electronic inventions of all time.
+Inextricably linked to the previous entry, electrical motors are another of the most important electronic inventions ever.
 By converting electrical energy into mechanical energy, electric motors have changed the face of many industries forever.

-The electric motor proved to be so effective that it almost single-handedly replaced steam engines from factories and other major industries.
+The electric motor proved so effective that it almost single-handedly replaced steam engines from factories and other major industries.